hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 We effectively asked this peer to `--submit` or `--submit-genesis` in the initial, or _bootstrap_, network.
-This means that in the initial network topology, this peer is the leader.
+This means that in the initial network topology, this peer is the [leader](./../glossary.md#leader).

 ::: info Note

-Only the leader of the genesis network needs to have access to `genesis.json`.
+Only the leader of the genesis network needs to have access to `/configs/peer/genesis.json`.
 Having the same genesis in the initial folders of the other peers could be useful, since future versions of `iroha` will also sanity-check the genesis blocks.

 <!-- Check: a reference about future releases or work in progress -->